SALT-Lab-Human-AI/project-check-point-1-aidee/literature/README.rst

 Research Papers Citations
 ================

-Here are BibTeX citations of the relevant research papers that we found:
+Here are the BibTeX citations of the relevant research papers that we found:
 =============

 1. @misc{raul2025ragprismpersonalizedrapidimmersive,